tigerbeetle/tigerbeetle/docs/DESIGN.md

 * Disk sector writes are not atomic.
 For example, an Advanced Format 4096 byte sector write to a disk with an emulated logical sector size of 4096 bytes but a physical sector size of 512 bytes is not atomic, and would be split into 8 physical sector writes, which may or may not be atomic.
 We do not depend on any sector atomicity guarantees from the disk.

-* The Linux kernel page cache is not reliable and may misrepresent the state of data on disk after an EIO or latent sector error, see *[Can Applications Recover from fsync Failures?](https://www.usenix.org/system/files/atc20-rebello.pdf)* from the University of Wisconsin – Madison presented at the 2020 USENIX Annual Technical Conference.
+* The Linux kernel page cache is not reliable and may misrepresent the state of data on disk after an EIO or latent sector error.
+See *[Can Applications Recover from fsync Failures?](https://www.usenix.org/system/files/atc20-rebello.pdf)* from the University of Wisconsin – Madison presented at the 2020 USENIX Annual Technical Conference.

 * File system metadata (such as the size of a file) is not reliable and may change at any time.